apostrophe-pieces

 Implements a simple batch operation like publish or unpublish.

-of a configured batch operation, and
+Pass req, the name of a configured batch operation, and

 and a function that accepts (req, piece, data, callback),